ubernostrum/interviewer-hell/squares/README.rst

 for approximating a square root.

-But more recently, this apparently has become popular as a test to see if somoene will think to use binary search to quickly work through the space of possible square roots of the input.
+But more recently, this apparently has become popular as a test to see if someone will think to use binary search to quickly work through the space of possible square roots of the input.
 Here's a simple Python implementation::